Author Archive: admin

 Continue readingCastrating Male Goats on the Small Farm: A Practical, Humane Guide

 Castrating Male Goats on the Small Farm: A Practical, Humane Guide Castrating male goats is a common and responsible management practice for small farms.
-Whether you’re raising wethers for companionship, meat, or calmer herd dynamics, the decision to castrate — and how to do it — matters.
-This guide is written from the hands-on perspective […]
+Whether you’re raising wethers for companionship, meat, or calmer herd dynamics, the decision to castrate, and how to do it, matters.
+This guide is written from the hands-on perspective of a […]

 Continue readingImportant Goat Illness Information